UbiquityRobotics/learn/quick_start/fiducial_follow.md

 Once you are logged in to the robot type the following command:

-`sudo systemctl stop magni-base`

-This stops the robot processes that you may be running on the robot that you don't need.
-Then type:

 `roslaunch magni_demos fiducial_follow.launch`

 This starts the processes that you need to make fiducial follow work.